 What We Do

-The Willamette River Preservation Trust is an independent 501c3 non profit land trust, led by folks with significant experience working in river conservation in the Willamette River Basin.
+The Willamette River Preservation Trust is an independent 501c3 non profit land trust, led by folks with significant experience conserving the lands and waters of the Willamette River Basin.
 The trust operates on its own, and represents an area of the Willamette Basin that until now, did not have coverage by a local land trust.

 The conservation need in this area is significant, with myriad streams, rivers, oak woodlands, wet prairies, upland prairies and more in need of protection.
 Our work covers the mid Willamette Valley, to the Portland metropolitan suburbs south to north, and from the Coast Range to the Cascade Mountains east to west.